-On September 11th, 2019 the Uruguayan Congress approved the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting ("Multilateral Instrument" or MLI).
-The main objective of this instrument is to introduce (quickly and efficiently) the package of measures included in the minimum standard in bilateral treaties, without the need to renegotiate the treaty signed with each of the adhered States.
+On September 11th, 2019 the Uruguayan Congress approved the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting ("Multilateral Instrument" or "MLI").
+The main objective of this instrument is to introduce -quickly and efficiently- the package of measures included in the minimum standard in bilateral treaties, without the need to renegotiate the treaty signed with each of the adhered States.
 The MLI contains mandatory provisions (minimum standard) and other optional clauses.
 In the case of the optional provisions, each signatory may opt in or out off, in whole or in part.

 Globally, the MLI entered into force on July 1st, 2018.
 On February 6th, 2020 Uruguay deposited its instrument of ratification for the MLI with the OECD's Secretary.
-In this sense, for Uruguay, the MLI will enter into force on June 1st, 2020.
-Nevertheless, the provisions of the MLI will have effect with respect to a "Tax Convention included" as from the year following the one in which the instrument is in force in both contracting parties.
+As a result, the MLI entered into force on June 1st, 2020.
+The provisions of the MLI have effect with respect to a "Tax Convention included" as from the year following the one in which the instrument is in force in both contracting parties.

-Income tax
+Income Tax